CARRIE KUO

 About

 Carrie Kuo is a multidisciplinary graphic designer from Southern California, currently based in New York City.
-She is pursuing a BFA in Communication Design at Parsons School of Design.
+She has a BFA in Communication Design at Parsons School of Design.
 Her practice explores the intersection of analog processes and digital tools, resulting in thoughtfully crafted design.

 ᪥ Email